Beamish Museum: Unbuilt

 When construction of the Town began, the projected town plan incorporated a market square and buildings including a gas works, fire station, ice cream parlour (originally the Central Cafe at Consett), a cast iron bus station from Durham City, school, public baths and a fish and chip shop.

 Railway station

 East of the Town is the Railway Station, depicting a typical small passenger and goods facility operated by the main railway company in the region at the time, the North Eastern Railway (NER).
 A short running line extends west in a cutting around the north side of the Town itself, with trains visible from the windows of the stables.
-It runs for a distance of 1/4 mile - the line used to connect to the colliery sidings until 1993 when it was lifted between the town and the colliery so that the tram line could be extended.
-During 2009 the running line was relaid so that passenger rides could recommence from the station during 2010.
+It runs for a distance of 1/4 mile - the line used to connect to the colliery sidings until 1993 when it was lifted between the town and the colliery so that the tram line could be extended, Steam at rowley finished in 1994.
+During 2009 the running line was relaid so that passenger rides could recommence from the station during 2010 using hired locomotives.